JDOG787/DynIpSync/README.md

 Like I mentioned above, it's not ideal to have to routinely update ips for config files and domains especially when you have users that use your services.
 I got really frustrated with this, so much so that I stoped udpating it, or just frogot about it.
 So I decided why not automate it.

 ## What does it do?
 It checks if the public ip of my home network has changed every few minutes.
-If it has, then it logs into my vps vi ssh, which I run my nginx proxy on and updates the nginx config file with the new ip.
+If it has, then it logs into my vps via ssh, which I run my nginx proxy on and updates the nginx config file with the new ip.